Safety

 The table below lists adverse reactions occurring in 2% or greater of patients receiving ZERBAXA in a Phase 3 HABP/VABP clinical trial.

-Adverse reactions occurring in 2% or greater of adult patients receiving ZERBAXA in a Phase 3 HABP/VABP clinical trial
+Adverse reactions occurring in 2% or greater of adult patients (18 years and older) receiving ZERBAXA in a Phase 3 HABP/VABP clinical trial

 N=361